Bake Play Smile

 • I love adding fresh mint to this salad, but if you're not a fan, feel free to swap it out for another herb like fresh basil or cilantro/coriander.

-• You can use store bought canned or vacuum sealed beetroot (from the veggie section), or cook your own fresh beetroot, chop into wedges and cool.
+• You can use store-bought canned or vacuum-sealed beetroot (from the veggie section), or cook your own fresh beetroot, chop it into wedges and cool.

 • This salad can be served immediately or prepped and stored in the fridge for later.
 Just save adding the dressing until ready to serve.

-Can you eat beets raw in a salad?
+Can you eat beetroot raw in a salad?

 Are beet salads good for you?